mycargus/watir-docker-grid/README.md

 ## How do I execute the tests?

-Start the Selenium hub, the AUT, and the Selenium browser nodes:
+Start the Selenium hub, the SUT, and the Selenium browser nodes:

 ```sh
 $ bin/start
 ```

-Execute the tests with Rspec and Capybara from inside the `testrunner` container:
+Execute the tests with Rspec from inside the `testrunner` container:

 ```sh
 $ bin/test